For many years, AIATSIS has been looking after Arthur Capell’s archive of over 230 reels that contain language recordings.

 “We have been the proud custodians of the original tapes for over two decades, keeping them safely preserved for future use.
 But given the focus of our work we felt it was time to pass them on, and are pleased to be handing them to the CoEDL/PARADISEC team.”
 21 September 2016

 Preparation of this donation reminded me of an ongoing presence of Arthur Capell’s work at AIATSIS.
 Arthur Capell was a foundation member (1961-1968) of the Council of the Australian Institute of Aboriginal Studies (AIAS, now AIATSIS).

 Among the significant contributions Capell made to the study of Australian languages was the introduction of ‘language codes’.

 In his Linguistic Survey of Australia (1963), which Capell wrote for AIAS, he assigned a ‘language code’ to each Australian language.

-Each code consists of an alphabet and a number.
-The alphabet represents a region where the language is located – Australia is divided into eleven regions and each region is represented by the first letter of the region name (Capell attributes David Moore for these divisions).
+Each code consists of an letter and a number.
+The letter represents a region where the language is located – Australia is divided into eleven regions and each region is represented by the first letter of the region name (Capell attributes David Moore for these divisions).